djcsdy/haxe-xpath/README.md

    predicates, or use of the `position()` function that assumes the presence of comments will break, although XPath queries written in such a way are already badly broken.
- * Lots of unit tests are missing.
-Patches welcome.
  * XML namespaces are not supported, yet.
 The `name()` function therefore behaves as `local-name()`.